Skip to main content

 • “Great atmosphere, just scary enough and good music like in the other Little Nightmares titles.”

 • “If you're a fan of the franchise and were worried about having to buy an expensive headset, you can relax, this is a hack job.
-The game looks more like a cheap mobile mod: the VR lenses require much higher quality graphics and detail than you see in the screenshots - the entire image is jagged, the light beams are literally square, and even the signature purple-glowing doors won't let you immerse yourself in the atmosphere with such a budget design.”
+The game looks more like a cheap mobile mod: the VR lenses require much higher quality graphics and detail than you see in the screenshots.
+The entire image is jagged, the light beams are literally square, and even the signature purple-glowing doors won't let you immerse yourself in the atmosphere with such a budget design.”

-• “The entire image is jagged, the light beams are literally square, and even the signature purple-glowing doors won't let you immerse yourself in the atmosphere with such a budget design and rooms.”
+• “The VR lenses require much higher quality graphics and detail than you see in the screenshots.
+The entire image is jagged, the light beams are literally square, and even the signature purple-glowing doors won't allow you to fully immerse yourself in the atmosphere with such budget rooms.”

 • “Did it get the atmosphere of Little Nightmares correct?”